 Beaulieu is a large, strong defender listed at 6'3" and 191lbs.
-He's a left shooting defenseman who is being compared in style to the Los Angeles Kings Jack Johnson, who had a breakout year in 2010-11.
+He's a left-shooting defenseman who is being compared in style to Los Angeles Kings' defender Jack Johnson, who had a breakout year in 2010-11.

-Adding Beaulieu also gives the Canadiens yet another invitee to the Canadian World Junior summer camp, for a total of 3 players with Michael Bournival and Brendan Gallagher both being late cuts from the team last year.
+Adding Beaulieu also gives the Canadiens yet another invitee to the Canadian World Junior summer camp, for a total of three players with Michaël Bournival and Brendan Gallagher both being late cuts from the team last year.

 Beaulieu's stats are very impressive so far in his junior career (taken from hockeydb):

 While Saint John undeniably has an elite team with lots of talent, Beaulieu has stood out above his peers and even vaulted over Simon Despres this year on the team's depth chart.

 Beaulieu likely only became more attractive to the Canadiens when the Sea Dogs won the Memorial Cup this season.
 It's well known that the Habs value leadership and intangibles very highly.
 The fact that Beaulieu actually performed at a higher rate in the playoffs in two runs to the Memorial Cup tournament speaks volumes as well.